Bears on the Loose

 Figure 1: TimeTraveler with Windows Explorer address not set to a local and fixed disk

-From there, if you select a file or a folder TimeTraveler will indicate when the selection was modified by changing the color of the points-in-time.
+From here, if you select a file or a folder, TimeTraveler will indicate when the selection was modified by changing the color of the points-in-time.
 Dark green and blue means that there is a new version of the file at the point-in-time and pale green or blue means that the selection has not changed.
-The points-in-time must be read from current time to the earliest time or from right to left.
-The first dark point-in-time left to the current time is the most recent version after the current version.
-Figure 3 shows all the versions for the file Timeline.htm.
-Note that Windows Explorer Details Pane indicates that the date modified of the file is 2:32 PM.
-On Figure 4 we have moved the time cursor on the last previous version and the modified time is 1:24 PM.
-The two pale-blue points-in-time left to this point-in-time contains the same version of the file therefore their modified times are also 1:24 PM.
+Remember that to understand change, you must read the points-in-time from current time to the earliest time or from right to left.
+The first dark point-in-time to the left of the current time is the most recently changed version before the current version.
+Figure 2 shows all the versions for the file Timeline.htm.
+Note that the Windows Explorer Details Pane indicates that the file's "date modified" is 8/1/2010 5:04 PM.
+On Figure 3 we have moved the time cursor to the last previous version and the "date modified" time is 8/1/2010 4:27 PM.
+Notice also that the background behind Explorer's right side panel is gray to indicate that a past time is being navigated.
+The pale-blue points-in-time to the left of this point-in-time contain the same version of the file therefore their modified times are also 8/1/2010 5:04 PM.

-The modified time of the previous version is 1:24 PM, 8 minutes prior to the current version
+Figure 3: The last previous version modified time is 4:27 PM, 37 minutes prior to the current version

-Figure 4: The modified time of the previous version is 1:24 PM, 8 minutes prior to the current version
+Figure 3: The last previous version modified time is 4:27 PM, 37 minutes prior to the current version

-Because the computation to identify the versions among the points-in-time can be lengthy TimeTraveler performs it in the background.
-When it is completed TimeTraveler displays the new colored points-in-time along with the corresponding selection in the upper-left corner.
-This means that you can still interact with Windows Explorer while this is done.
-If you happen to change the selection during a computation then TimeTraveler will cancel it and start the new one.
-The configuration button is changed to a spinning wheel for the duration of the computation as shown in Figure 5.
-You can still click it to bring up the configuration form.
+Timeline Because the computation identifying the versions of the points-in-time can be lengthy TimeTraveler performs it in the background.
+When it is completed TimeTraveler displays the new colored points-in-time.
+This means that you can still interact with Windows Explorer while this is going on.
+If you happen to change the selection during a computation then TimeTraveler will cancel it and start again with the new selection.
+The now button is changed to a spinning wheel for the duration of the computation.
+You can still click it to bring Windows Explorer to now.

 Timeline